PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 change the partition that is used for /home.
 The script can also transfer data from the current /home to the new partition.
 Call as root.

-Example to switch /home to /dev/mmcblk0p19:
+Example to switch /home to /dev/mmcblk0p7:

 	cd /root
-	switch_home_to_other_partition.sh /dev/mmcblk0p19
+	switch_home_to_other_partition.sh /dev/mmcblk0p7

+## Switching the default boot partitions

+TODO

 ## How do I